top of page

 Most local digital advertising campaigns will require a landing page for users looking to learn more before they get directions and head into your store.
 The landing page experience you provide can mean the difference between turning someone away and gaining a loyal customer.

-We've all had that unfortunate experience where you're looking up somewhere to eat, you get excited about a place, then immediately get turned off when you go to their website to look at the menu.
+We've all had that unfortunate experience where you're looking up somewhere to eat, you get excited about a place, then immediately get turned off when you go to their website to look at the menu (or can't find the menu at all).
 This happens all the time for retail stores in every industry.

 At a minimum, these pages should include your store location, phone number, contact information, hours, and an easy way for users to get directions.
 The landing page should also include helpful details if you're highlighting an offer or promotion in your ads.
 Restate the offer code, instructions, and expiration.
 The goal is to make it as easy as possible for the user to visit your store and provide them with a reason to visit right now.